tycheventures/hiring-assignments/README.md

 1. On myaccount page show image upload form.
 1. Form contains Name and image upload.
 1. Data will be insterted to database.
 You have to upload files on server.
-1. You can show inserted data below form
+1. You can show inserted data below form.

 <img src="./images/myaccount.png">